titungdup/javascript-algorithm/README.md

-Collection of Leetcode and other Algorithm implementations using Javascript.
+Collection of Leetcode and other Algorithm implementations using Javascript/Typescript.